ChadCoviel/springies/README.md

 springies
 =========

-*We did not consult any other students or TA's.
+*We did not consult any other students or TAs.
 Chad met with Professor Duvall when he had a .jar import problem, and received some advice on making a new function for the DOMParser.
 We did use the following online resources:

 	http://www.jbox2d.org/processing/doc/index.html - Physics
 	http://www.13thmonkey.org/~boris/jgame/JGame/javadoc/overview-summary.html - jgame; jgame.impl; 		jgame.platform